markpedraza/Goodreads-DataWarehouse-Assignment/README.md

 ![Data Architecture](https://github.com/user-attachments/assets/dee7a8a3-a8b0-43da-bc56-f470263559d0)

 The Data Source contains multiple JSON files that include data and metadata about books from Goodreads.com.
 This data will then be moved into temporary storage, then into a Datamart, and finally it will be used there to create visualizations.

+## Data Model

+This section will include the schema for the project.
+This will be added 11/8.
+Both fact tables and dim tables will be shown.